Public Safety Officers — Two Part-Time Positions

 - Attainment of high school diploma or GED.

-- Experience in the human services field, and an associate's degree in criminal justice, education or a related field is preferred.
+- Experience in the human services field, criminal justice, emergency response or a related field is preferred.

 - Good written and verbal communication skills.